OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 The `<accidental>` element in MusicXML is present when there's a graphical accidental visible in the score next to the note.
 This is the way our linearized MusicXML encodes semitones, not the `<alter>` pitch element, that is ignored.

-The OpenScore Lieder corpus uses these accidentals:
+The OpenScore Lieder corpus (OSLiC) uses these accidentals:

 ```
 sharp flat natural